monrdeme/secure-static-site-aws/README.md

 **Security Measures**:
 - Created CloudWatch Log Groups to collect relevant logs.
-- Configured EventBridge rules to match high and critical-severity GuardDuty findings and sensitive CloudTrail activity.
+- Configured EventBridge rules to match high-severity GuardDuty findings and sensitive CloudTrail activity.
 - Integrated SNS as a target to ensure alerts are sent in real time.
 - Ensured only necessary principals can create or modify EventBridge rules and targets.